kuixu/cryofold/README.md

 ## Input files

+[MAP.mrc] is the path of the input cryo-EM/ET map.
 [FASTA.fasta] is the path of the input sequence file with *.fasta format.
-[MAP.mrc] is the path of the input cryo-EM/ET map.
-[RECYCLE_TIMES] specifies the recycle time, and the default value is 8.
-[CHECKPOINT_PATH] specifies the checkpoint path, and the default value is 'params/cryofold_v1'.
-[GPU_DEVICE] specifies the GPU device ID.
+[RESOLUTION] specifies the resolution of the density map.
+[NUM_RECYCLE] specifies the recycle time, and the default value is 200.
+[OUTFILE] specifies the path of the output file.

 Example of FASTA.fasta file
 ```